samiux/samiux.github.io/lychee.md

 ClamAV's On-Access scanning can detect the known malwares/virus in real time.
 Any Debian/RPM based Linux system can install this script when FANOTIFY is configured in your Linux kernel.

-According to the developers of ClamAV that is mainly designed for files upload, files downloads and file transfers.
+According to the developers that ClamAV is mainly designed for files upload, files downloads and file transfers.

 ## Verify